alchemyplatform/rundler/docs/architecture.md

 ## Pool

 The pool components purpose is to manage the mempool operations.
-Once a `eth_sendUserOperation` request is sent to the RPC server, the pool will add the operation to its mempool to be able to be included into a bundle.
+Once a user operation is sent to the RPC server, the pool will add the operation to its mempool to be proposed via the builder and then to be propogated on chain.

 ## Distributed architecture